Monday, June 13, 2016

 Every senseless act of violence...is not only a terrifying event of the present world but now a horrific path of what there may be more of in the future.
 Every person killed is someone's baby.
 Every person taking lives...is someone's baby.

 It's no longer worrying about my safety in my day to day travels.
 (Although, that worry is still very much there.)
 But it's a much more prevalent heavy, aching feeling of distress.
 Distress over the kind of world my son will have to navigate.
 The kind of world he will have to go out into.
 The kind of world he will be facing, at times, without me by his side to protect him.
 The kind of world he will have to be a part of.
 The kind of world he will have to learn to grow and thrive in.

 There is so much hate.
 So much hate that we all wish we could just make disappear.
 And what's worse than hate?
 Action fostered out of hate.

 I know the reaction of many is to get angry.
 (It's an almost automatic response, isn't it?)
 Point their fingers at something or someone.
 Direct their own feelings of distress towards something or someone else.
 And attack.
 Attack verbally.
 But we all know this blame game we play a little too well.
 This blame game that leads to arguing and destroying any unification we had built.
 It almost never leads to a grand solution that solves the bigger problem.
 Because anger, fear, and hate...they all come from the same place.
-And they all circle back into resulting in only...anger, fear, and hate.
+They all circle back into resulting in only...anger, fear, and hate.

 So what can we do?
 What can parents do?
 How can we prevent this dark path of destruction our children seem to be trapped into walking on?